-Several Minneapolis city council members have come out against a plan to spend $40 million on a police training center.
+Several Minneapolis city council members have come out against a plan to spend $40 million on a training and wellness center for police and first responders.

 The proposal by Minneapolis Mayor Jacob Frey is on the table now, with a vote is scheduled for March 24.